iotaledger/iri/python-regression/README.md

 ### Aloe testing
 This suite uses aloe for performing tests.
 Once this repository is cloned, make sure you are in the PythonRegression directory.
-Here you can create a VM to run the tests on and install the necessary packages using:
+Here you can create a virtual environment to run the tests on and install the necessary packages using:

 _Optional:_
 ```